q0-0p/BlogWebAppProject/README.md

 1. ✔️ Add Models Author/Post
 2. ✔️ Update settings to add Blog App in settings
-3. ❌ Add test blog/post data
+3. ✔️ Add test blog/post data
+4. ✔️ Add super user

 # FrontEnd Section

 ## Main Page (ListView)

-1. ❌ List all Posts
+1. ✔️ List all Posts
-2. ❌ Click specific post to view more details
+2. ✔️ Click specific post to view more details
 3. ❌ Button/link to create a Post

 ## Post Page (DetailView)

-1. ❌ Structure the data of the Post
+1. ✔️ Structure the data of the Post
 2. ❌ Edit the info on a Post
 3. ❌ Toggle draft / published status